 Finally, he slid both trays into the oven.
 Rolling his shoulders, he set the timer for ten minutes and picked up his coffee.
 Time to make the frosting.
-The recipe seemed easy enough, just some butter, confectioners sugar and vanilla, and the mixer took over when Jack realized that stirring it by hand wasn’t working, blending it far quicker and better than he could by hand.
+The recipe seemed easy enough, just some butter, confectioners sugar and vanilla, and the mixer took over, blending far better and quicker, when Jack realized that stirring it by hand wasn’t working.

 The cookies in the photo were brightly colored.
 He dug into the back of the spice cabinet, searching for food coloring.
 Gabe preferred to tint things using natural flavors and colors when possible, but Jack didn’t have the knowledge to do that or the time to look it up, so food coloring would have to do.
 They’d used it at Christmas, so it had to be in there somewhere.

 The scent of something… odd… hit him.
 What was that?
-Like… crayons?
+It smelled like… crayons?
 Frowning, sniffing harder, he turned away from his search of the cabinet.
 Cookies shouldn’t smell like that…

 He opened the oven door.
 Smoke hit him along with the stench of acrid-smelling cookies.
 Coughing, he donned oven mitts, pulled the trays out and dropped them on top of the oven.

 This was bad.
 This was so bad.
 What had happened?